marci-pires/WikiHadatac/Installing.md

 #### SOLR-HADataC

-Let assume that SOLR-HADataC is going to be installed in `/home/mysolr/'.
+Let assume that SOLR-HADataC is going to be installed in a SOLR_HOME folder, e.g., `/home/mysolr/'.

 [HENRIQUE] Where do we get SOLR 4 (4.10.x)

 [HENRIQUE] Where do we get SOLR 5 (5.x)

 For the SOLR repository for HADataC (SOLR-HADataC), we assume that you have already the following: